Kosmas the Aetolian: Legacy

-In 1813 Ali Pasha, the de facto independent Muslim Albanian ruler of Ottoman Epirus, southern Albanian and Macedonia, and an enemy of the Sultan, had a church built near the site of Kosmas' execution, in which the remains of Kosmas were placed.
-Ali Pasha went as far as having a date of celebration set in Kosmas' honor.
-Some other Muslims disliked Ali Pasha's "giving too much honor to a giaouri", to which the Pasha reportedly replied: "Bring me a Muslim like him, I would kiss his feet.".
-From different French and English writers of his time he was known as a friend and a sustain for Father Kosmas.
+In 1813, Ali Pasha, the de facto independent Muslim Albanian ruler of Ottoman Epirus, southern Albanian and Macedonia, and an enemy of the Sultan, had a church built near the site of Kosmas' execution, in which the remains of Kosmas were placed.

 In 1984, the remains were transferred from the St. Kosmas' Monastery in Kolkondas, where he was killed, to the Archaeological Museum of Fier.
 Other relics of the saint are kept in the Metropolitan Cathedral of Athens.
 Saint Kosmas' pilgrimage is also revered in some Greek nationalist circles.
 The latter are associated with the Northern Epirus issue and support the annexation of this region to Greece.
 Although a hellenizer, Saint Kosmas the Aetolian is still highly regarded by Orthodox Albanians for the message that he gave.

 There are numerous popular religious texts attributed to St. Kosmas.
 Best known are the five "Didaches" and the "Prophecies".
 An account stated that he prophesied the unification of Greece and Epirus.
 There survives, however, no original manuscript of these texts written personally by St. Kosmas, and none can be dated with certainty.
 His writings are known only from second- or third-hand transcriptions.
 It is believed that these texts are based on Kosmas' preachings but were written and copied mostly after his death.